 Do Use Figures When Appropriate.
 Many people reserve figures for tech, accounting, and other STEM-field resumes.
 However, using figures can lend further credibility to your resume and experience.
 Quantify not just the work you did but the advantages this generated for the restaurant or bar.
 For example, “Upsold dessert items, increasing store sales by $800 per week.”

 Do Get Creative: Some food service roles call for creativity and others do not, but the restaurant business overall does.
 Try to strike a balance between fun and formal by getting creative with descriptions.
-This can help your resume stand out while your future employer reads through anywhere from dozens to thousands of applications.
+This can help your resume stand to a hiring manager who is likely reading anywhere from dozens to hundreds of applications.

-Don’t Stray Far From Food Service: Even if you had a great corporate job in tech before moving into food service, it’s a good idea to keep your resume centered on food.
-If you don’t yet have a lot of food service experience, then point out the skills or achievements in other positions that are transferable to working in a restaurant or bar.
-For example, interpersonal skills as a front-desk worker at a hotel comes in handy as a waiter or hostess.
+Don’t Forget to Focus on Food Service: Even if you had a great corporate job in tech before moving into food service, it’s a good idea to keep your resume centered on your direct experience in the field.
+If you don’t yet have a lot of food service experience, then point out your transferable skills.
+For example, customer service skills gleaned as a receptionist will come in handy as a server or hostess.

 Don’t Forget the Soft Skills: Focusing on your food service skills and qualifications is important.
-However, employers also appreciate soft skills, such as communicating customer orders to kitchen staff.
-This comes in handy when listening to customers to keep track of complex orders and multiple requests.
+However, employers also appreciate soft skills, such as communication.
+This skill comes in handy when listening to customers to keep track of complex orders and multiple requests.

 Don’t Get Too Wordy: Many people who work in food service are passionate about what they do.
 Still, it’s important not to get wordy with the descriptions.
-Focus on what you did, the effect it had on the establishment and customers, and any numbers you may have to support those results.
+Focus on writing succinct descriptions of what you did, the effect it had on the establishment and customers, and any numbers you may have to support those results.

-Don’t Exaggerate the Truth: An employer with experience in food service can spot an exaggeration that doesn’t look feasible.
-He or she may then call your previous employer to verify, which may cause you some embarrassment if it is not true.
+Don’t Exaggerate the Truth: An employer with experience in food service can spot an exaggeration or accomplishments that don’t look feasible.
+He or she may then call your previous employer to verify, could cause you embarrassment.
+Stick to the truth on your food service resume.

 Blade 6: